 - Don’t repeat the cycle.
 Don’t offer unsolicited advice.
 Ask if you can offer advice – and then see if the offer is accepted before continuing.

 Most people do genuinely think they’re helping you to make sure that you see success with sleep training.
 Reminding myself of that fact makes it easier for me to accept that unsolicited advice – and to be kind in return.

 Remember, though: you don’t have to accept unsolicited advice or opinions – even mine!

 Remember You are Your Child’s Best Advocate

 You are the expert on your child.
 As such, you are their best advocate.
 It’s up to you to help guide them as they grow and develop.
 So do your best.
 See what works – and use what doesn’t work to help you find something better.

-Parenting and sleep training are not easy, but they are doable.
+Parenting and sleep training is not easy, but they are doable.
 So find what works for you, your children, and your family.
 Then, go with it.